A dental crown is an artificial restoration that fits over the remaining part of a prepared tooth, protecting it and restoring its natural shape.

 For children, a crown may be used on baby teeth in order to:

-In such cases, a pediatric dentist is likely to recommend a stainless steel crown.
+- In such cases, a paediatric dentist is likely to recommend a stainless steel crown.

 What types of crowns are available?

-- Porcelain-fused-to-metal dental crowns can be color matched to your adjacent teeth (unlike the metallic crowns).
+Porcelain-fused-to-metal dental crowns can be colour matched to your adjacent teeth (unlike the metallic crowns).
 These crowns can be a good choice for front and back teeth.

-- All-ceramic or all-porcelain dental crowns provide better natural color match than any other crown type and may be more suitable for people with metal allergies.
+All-ceramic or all-porcelain dental crowns provide better natural colour match than any other crown type and may be more suitable for people with metal allergies.
 All-ceramic crowns may be used at any location.

 On average, dental crowns last between 5 and 15 years.
-The life span of a crown depends on the amount of “wear and tear” the crown is exposed to, how well you follow good oral hygiene instructions, and your personal mouth-related habits (you should avoid such habits as grinding or clenching your teeth, biting nails/pens etc).
+The life span of a crown depends on the amount of “wear and tear” the crown is exposed to, how well you follow good oral hygiene instructions, and your personal mouth-related habits.
+It is advisable that you should avoid such habits as grinding or clenching your teeth, biting nails or pens for example.